boyofgreen/Web-App-ToolKit/README.md

 ### wat_settings

-This controls the use of the settings charm within the application.
+This controls the use of the setting items within the application bar.
+Note that this option requires the `wat_appBar` feature to be enabled.

 |**Option**| **Description**|
 |----------|----------------|
-| **enabled** | Toggles the settings charm functionality (true/false)
+| **enabled** | Toggles the settings functionality (true/false)
 | **privacyUrl** | Defines a url link to the application's privacy policy.
 A privacy policy is typically required for app to pass store certification.
 | **items** | Defines an array of item that are used in the settings charm
 | **title** | Defines the text for the settings item